Interview has been edited for clarity.

-You can do it with a known donor or people can do anonymous donations.
-But keep in mind that those women who donate eggs should be in their early 20s to early-early 30s.
-Because they're so young the success rates are generally much higher.
+Dr. Jones says that egg donation can be done with a known donor, or people can do anonymous donations.
+But it’s important to keep in mind that people who donate eggs should be in their early 20s to early 30s.
+“Because they're so young, the success rates are generally much higher.”